- The Scottish complaints procedure is covered by the Patient Rights (Scotland) Act 2011 and supporting legislation.

 GPs need to consider the complaints procedure in conjunction with the National Health Service (General Medical Services Contracts) (Scotland) Regulations 2018/66 (Scottish SI).

-The Act directs that each healthcare provider must have an appointed feedback and complaints officer, who ensures compliance with the complaints process.
+The Act states that each healthcare provider must have an appointed feedback and complaints officer, who ensures compliance with the complaints process.
 Providers must have a clear and well-publicised complaints policy and front-line staff should be trained to deal with feedback.

 The NHS complaints procedure has two stages.

-- Stage 1: Local resolution
+- Stage 1: local resolution